Melly Goeslaw: Early life

-Goeslaw was born in Bandung on 7 January 1974.
+Melly Goeslaw was born in Bandung on 7 January 1974.
 She is the daughter of Melky Goeslaw, a singer and songwriter, and his wife Ersi Sukaesih.
-After her parents' divorce, Goeslaw was raised by her mother; her sister Yuli, who now serves as her manager, was born from a second marriage.
+After her parents' divorce, Melly Goeslaw was raised by her mother; with her sister Yuli, who now serves as her manager, was born from a second marriage.
 While in elementary school, she enjoyed writing poetry, later recalling that she "was happiest when doodling on paper, writing [her] poetry".
-While she was in the fifth grade, she began singing after being convinced by her mother, who was convinced that Goeslaw could sing like her father; originally she did not want to be a singer.
+While she was in the fifth grade, she began singing after being convinced by her mother, who was convinced that Melly Goeslaw could sing like her father; although originally she did not want to be a singer.

 She later switched to songwriting while in high school, writing lyrics on her napkins and schoolbooks and recording her humming on a Walkman because she could not play any instruments.
 During high school, she worked as a backing vocalist for Elfa Secioria.
 Her family eventually moved to Jakarta to further her singing career, and she was requested to be a backing vocalist for three different pop singers.
 At one point, she was recording at three different studios every day.
 The money that she earned convinced her to continue singing.

 Career

-1995–99: Potret band
+1995–1999: Potret band

-After replacing a backing vocalist for Katon Bagaskara's promotional tour for the album Dinda, Goeslaw met Anto Hoed and Arie Ayunir.
+After replacing a backing vocalist for Katon Bagaskara's promotional tour for the album Dinda, Melly Goeslaw met Anto Hoed and Arie Ayunir.
 Aside from married with Hoed later that year, they went on to form the band Potret.
 The band's first album was released in 1995, with the song "Terbujuk" ("Seduced"), dealing with "the ultimate material girl", becoming instantly popular.
 The popular band between 1995 and 1998.
-While with Potret, Goeslaw wrote numerous songs.
-Some were written conservatively as they were ordered by singers such as Krisdayanti and Ruth Sahanaya; other songs, generally the more "biting" ones, were used for Potret's albums.
+While with Potret, Melly Goeslaw wrote numerous songs.
+Some were written conservatively as they were ordered by singers such as Krisdayanti and Ruth Sahanaya, other songs, generally the more "biting" ones, were used for Potret's albums.

 One of the songs on Potret's third album, "Diam" ("Silent"), which dealt with the abuse of women, caused some controversy due to the perceived amount of violence in the music video.
 Despite this controversy, it won Video Musik Indonesia's award for best interpretation of a song.